qizhong19920114/UsabilityDataLogger_Android/DeveloperNotes.md

 ###BUGs:
-  - application crashes on analysis tab when keystrokes include RETURN KEY
+  - application crashes on analysis tab when keystrokes include ENTER KEY (but it is recorded in the file?)

 ###FIXs: